 (a) Full Member

 (c) Honorary Member

-7.5 Full Members shall include Playing Members, Student Members, Honorary Members and Non-Playing Members.
-Non-Playing Members shall make up less than half of the total membership.
+7.5 Full members shall include members paying full rates, members paying discounted rates, student members, occasional members, summer members and social members.
+Social members shall make up less than half of the total membership.

 7.6 Junior Membership.
 Membership shall be open to boys and girls under the age of 18 years.
 A parent or sponsor must countersign the application form of a junior member.
 A junior member shall be entitled to use such facilities of the Club as may be determined from time to time by the Committee.